15th November, 2022

 Winter has arrived and brings with it colder temperatures.
-While some of us might be getting excited for Christmas, spare a thought for those who work outside or in poorly heated buildings.
+Some of us might be excited for Christmas, but spare a thought for the people working outside or in poorly heated buildings.

 Working on the roads, farms, and construction sites in winter can involve braving the elements in freezing temperatures.
 And it's not just people working outside who need to worry.
 Working in warehouses, factories, and even some offices in winter can also mean colder conditions.

 If you've ever gone out in the cold weather without a coat or had your heating break in the middle of winter, you probably don't need reminding how uncomfortable and unpleasant feeling cold is.

 It's not just your health that can be affected by the cold.
 When the temperature decreases, the risk of accidents increases.
 Of course, there are other factors at play here.
 Wet and icy weather can increase slips.
 Shorter days can mean working in the dark.
 But the cold certainly has an impact that can't be ignored.

 Employers have legal responsibilities to provide a safe and healthy workplace.
 Let's look at what the law says when it comes to working in the cold.

 7.—(1) During working hours, the temperature in all workplaces inside buildings shall be reasonable.

 Luckily, we have the approved code of practice (ACoP), which tells us that this should be at least 16 degrees.
 Although in some circumstances, where intense effort is involved, it can be as low as 13 degrees.

 - The temperature in a workplace should normally be at least 16 degrees Celsius.
 If work involves rigorous physical effort, the temperature should be at least 13 degrees Celsius...

 - These temperature guidelines do not apply where it would be impractical to maintain those temperatures, for example in rooms which have to be open to the outside, or where food or other products have to be kept cold.
 In such cases, the temperature should be as close to those mentioned in paragraph 61 as is practical.

-Construction workers often find themselves out in the cold, so to speak.
-Much construction work is undertaken outside, or in unfinished (and often unheated) buildings.
+Construction workers often find themselves out in the cold (so to speak).
+Much construction work is undertaken outside or in unfinished (and often unheated) buildings.
 The Construction (Design and Management) Regulations (CDM) apply to all construction work and includes a section dedicated to temperature and weather protection.

 - Suitable and sufficient steps must be taken to ensure, so far as is reasonably practicable, that during working hours the temperature at a construction site that is indoors is reasonable having regard to the purpose for which that place is used.